Sharif-bot-cmd/Quantum-Silicon-Core-Loader/Suppression_Response.md

 ### 1.🔑 PGP-Signed Identity

-- All messages, updates, and ELF variants are signed with public PGP keys.
+- All messages, updates, and ELF/BIN variants are signed with public PGP keys.

 - Verification is open-source and verifiable.